cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

          \english.txt   // Extract from Agenda 21 [UN document]
          \genesis-de.txt  // Book of Genesis in the
          \genesis-en.txt  // languages German, English
-         \genesis-es.txt  // French, Spanish and Latin.
+         \genesis-es.txt  // French, Spanish, Polish and Latin.
          \genesis-fr.txt  // The 2-letter codes are according
-         \genesis-la.txt  // to the ISO 639 language codes.
+         \genesis-pl.txt  // to the ISO 639 language codes.
+         \genesis-la.txt
+         \hallo-welt.txt   xxxxxxxxx
+         \hello-world.txt  xxxxxxxxx

 words\ ...........
-This directory contains the files used to
+This directory contains the files used to perform
-                   perform the tests recognizing password patterns.
+                   the tests recognizing password patterns, and
+                   the tests for the Vigenère analyses (according Schroedel).

 words\cracklib-words
       cracklib_dict.hwm
       cracklib_dict.pwd
       cracklib_dict.pwi
+      VigenereAnalysisSchroedelDictionary.txt      Language-dependant
+      VigenereAnalysisSchroedelDigrams.txt
+      VigenereAnalysisSchroedelTrigrams.txt

+sage\ ...........
+This directory contains the source code of the example
+                  calculations in the manual script-en.pdf using the computer algebra system SAGE.

+sage\SAGE-Samples-in-Chap01.sage
+     SAGE-Samples-in-Chap02.sage
+     SAGE-Samples-in-Chap03.sage
+     SAGE-Samples-in-Chap04.sage

 pse\ .............
 This directory and its subdirectory pseca\ are